Best daily deals

 Bass notes throughout the song Tearing at the Seams by Nathaniel Rateliff & The Night Sweats were distinct and easy to follow along with, but the speaker suffers from the same lack of clarity in the mids that the last model did.
 Vocals were still discernible, but they sounded like they were taking the backseat to some of the instrumentation of the song.

-This was especially true in the song Lost on You by LP, where the vocals sounded like they were in competition with the strings and background melodies throughout the chorus.
-If you’re a lover of the high end you don’t have to worry because nothing sounds harsh and I didn’t hear any distortion at high volumes either.
-Overall, it seems like JBL just focused on tuning the speaker to sound as close as possible to the Charge 3, and it’s impressive how close they got considering the move to only one driver.
-But if you liked the way the last Charge 3 sounded, you’ll like this one too.
+This was especially true in the song Lost on You by LP, where the vocals sounded like they competed with the strings and background melodies throughout the chorus.
+If you’re a lover of the high-end, you don’t have to worry because nothing sounds harsh, and I didn’t hear any distortion at high volumes, either.
+Overall, it seems like JBL just focused on tuning the speaker to sound as close as possible to the Charge 3, and it’s impressive how close they got, considering the move to only one driver.
+But if you liked how the last Charge 3 sounded, you’ll like this one too.

 Should you get the Charge 4?